appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/git-providers.md

 ./ac-self-hosted.sh -n "spacetech" up
 ```

 On complete, refresh your browser and login to Appcircle with your account.
-You should see that "Connect via SSH" and "Connect via URL" option is disabled on repository connection page. :tada:
+You should see that "Connect via SSH" and "Connect via URL" option is disabled on the connection page. :tada:

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2031-ssh-url-disabled.png' />